No results for

 mkdir python_app && cd $_/

 Next, open your favorite editor and create a hello.py file.
-Then, copy the following lines into that file:
+Then, copy these lines into that file:

 from flask import Flask